Aleutian tern

 The Aleutian tern (Onychoprion aleuticus) is a migratory bird living in the subarctic region of the globe most of the year.
 It is frequently associated with the Arctic tern, which it closely resembles.
 While both species have a black cap, the Aleutian tern may be distinguished by its white forehead (although juvenile Arctic terns also have white foreheads).
 During breeding season, the Arctic terns have bright red bills, feet, and legs while those of the Aleutian terns are black.

 Onychoprion aleuticus has not been thoroughly studied yet.
 If its winter migratory range was completely unknown until the late 1980s; it is now known that many Aleutian terns spend the winter near the Equator in the western Pacific.
 The Aleutian tern breeds in wide-ranging coastal colonies only in Alaska and eastern Siberia.
 Although Alaskan and Siberian populations are not well monitored, both are thought to be in significant decline.

 Taxonomy

-The Aleutian tern, Onychoprion aleuticus (Baird, 1869) is a bird in the family Laridae, a family of seabirds in the order Charadriiformes that includes the gulls, terns and skimmers.
+The Aleutian tern is in the family Laridae, a family of seabirds in the order Charadriiformes that includes the gulls, terns and skimmers.
 The generic name is from Ancient Greek onux, "claw" or "nail", and prion, "saw".
 The specific epithet aleuticus refers to the Aleutian Islands.

-It was formerly named Sterna aleutica..
+It was formerly named Sterna aleutica.
 Indeed, in his 1758 Systema Naturae, Linnaeus placed the terns in the genus Sterna.
-However, a phylogenetic analysis found that the species in the Onychoprion clade, which includes O. aleuticus, O. fuscatus (Sooty tern), and O. anaethetus (Bridled tern), are related only distantly to the "typical" terns retained in a much-restricted Sterna.
+However, a phylogenetic analysis found that the species in the Onychoprion clade, which includes O. aleuticus, O. fuscatus (sooty tern), and O. anaethetus (bridled tern), are related only distantly to the "typical" terns retained in a much-restricted Sterna.
 Still, in broader terms the genera Onychoprion and Sterna are sisters.
 Relationships between various tern species, and between the terns and the other Charadriiformes, were formerly difficult to resolve because of a poor fossil record and the misidentification of some finds.